-We dig in and help them unload, and then we wait while the two boys put their personal gear in the attached house.
+We dig in to help them unload and then we wait while the two boys put their personal gear in the attached house.
 Then we all laugh when they’re run out of the house by two women with brooms.

-A little later we walk into a pottery shop, and I ask, “Do you use an oven to bake your work, or is it sun-baked?”
-The woman smiles, and opens a curtain to where I can see a big beehive oven made of small stone bricks.
+A little later we walk into a pottery shop and I ask, “Do you use an oven to bake your work or is it sun-baked?”
+The woman smiles as she opens a curtain to where I can see a big beehive oven made of small stone bricks.
 “May I look at it?”
 She sort of frowns, but waves me through.
-I give the oven a very thorough examination, and ask, “Who made it?”
-She smiles, and taps her chest.
+I give the oven a very thorough examination and ask, “Who made it?”
+She smiles and taps her chest.
 “Will you make one for me that’s a bit different once I tell you how I want it made?”
 Another nod yes.
 “I hope you know where we can get the small stone blocks to make it?”
 I get another nod yes.
 “How much?”
-She moves to a tray with dirt, and writes ‘One conch,’ in the dirt.
+She moves to a tray with dirt and writes ‘One conch,’ in the dirt.
 “Does that include the bricks?”
 A nod yes.
 Do you know where I can get some quality white glaze?”
 A head shake no.